-- Founded by Joe Foran in 2003 with \$6 million, a proven management and technical team and board of directors - Grown entirely through the drill bit, with focus on unconventional reservoir plays, initially in Haynesville - In 2008, sold Haynesville rights in approximately 9,000 net acres to Chesapeake for approximately \$180 million; retained 25% participation interest, carried working interest and overriding royalty interest - Redeployed capital into the Eagle Ford, relatively early in the play, acquiring over 30,000 net acres for approximately \$100 million, mainly in 2010 and 2011 - 2012 and 2013 capital spending focused primarily on developing Eagle Ford and transitioning to oil - IPO in February 2012 (NYSE: MTDR) had net cash proceeds of approximately \$136 million - Follow-on Offering in September 2013 had net cash proceeds of approximately \$142 million - CAGR since 2008(2) Average Daily Production (55%), Revenues (53%) and Adjusted EBITDA(3) (59%)
+- Founded by Joe Foran in 2003 with \$6 million, a proven management and technical team and board of directors - · Grown entirely through the drill bit, with focus on unconventional reservoir plays, initially in Haynesville - In 2008, sold Haynesville rights in approximately 9,000 net acres to Chesapeake for approximately \$180 million; retained 25% participation interest, carried working interest and overriding royalty interest - Redeployed capital into the Eagle Ford, relatively early in the play, acquiring over 30,000 net acres for approximately \$100 million, mainly in 2010 and 2011 - 2012 and 2013 capital spending focused primarily on developing Eagle Ford and transitioning to oil - IPO in February 2012 (NYSE: MTDR) had net cash proceeds of approximately \$136 million - Follow-on Offering in September 2013 had net cash proceeds of approximately \$142 million - CAGR since 2008 Average Daily Production (54%)(2), Revenues (62%)(2) and Adjusted EBITDA(3) (56%)(4)

 Tom Brown purchased by Encana in 2004.

-Through first six months 2013.
-See page 35

-Adjusted EBITDA is a non-GAAP financial m
+Through first nine months of 2013.
+See Financial Overview.
+Aging HellTDA is a non-AAP financial measure.
+For a definition of Adjusted EBITDA and a reco